Inflation and the ECB’s monetary policy stance

 Thu 08 Feb 202408:30 - 10:30

 The period of low inflation in the euro area ended abruptly with recovery from the Covid-19 pandemic and the energy crisis.
-Supply-side bottlenecks and a surge in energy prices have been factors in raising core inflation.
-Despite the hike in consumer prices, the ECB’s unprecedented monetary policy response contributed to re-anchoring long-term inflation expectations to the new 2% symmetric target and preventing the materialisation of second-round effects.
+Supply-side bottlenecks and a surge in energy prices were factors in raising core inflation.
+Despite the hike in consumer prices, the European Central Bank’s unprecedented monetary policy response helped to re-anchor long-term inflation expectations to the 2% target and prevent the materialisation of second-round effects.

 In this breakfast briefing, Stefano Neri, head of the economic outlook and monetary policy directorate at Banca d’Italia, discusses long-term inflation expectations in the euro area, the limited risks of second-round effects, growth prospects and the ECB’s monetary policy stance.